Adaptive clothing

-Types of adaptions
+Types of adaptations

 There are some other adaptations that take place in order to make the clothes as comfortable as possible for these individuals.

-One being breathability as well as using natural fibers as to not irritate the skin.
+One example is breathability as well as using natural fibres as to not irritate the skin.
 Another is specialized garment patterns, seams, and closures, for example having outward facing seams in order to not irritate skin or closures that are easily opened and close like magnets.
 Being able to adjust temperature is important because people with physical disabilities sometimes have different temperature needs than others.
 Adaptive clothing typically incorporates flat seams to reduce friction, and discreet adaptations that provide an outward appearance as consistent with fashion norms as possible.
-For example longer inseams in the back of pants as for there to be more coverage for a person bound to a wheelchair.
+For example, pants can have longer inseams in the back to provide more coverage for wheelchair users.
 These adaptations may include easy-access snap fasteners and velcro fastenings, fabric that stretches in one or both directions, clothing design with room to accommodate incontinence aids, a longer rise in the back of trousers to accommodate wheelchair users, and an elasticated waist for increased comfort and easier dressing.

 Individuals with limited or no dexterity may experience difficulty in manipulating certain fastenings, such as buttons and zippers.
 For this reason, it is common for adaptive clothing to utilize velcro or magnetic closures in the place of closures that would require more dexterity.

 Similarly, disabled people whose mobility limits them from engaging in the typical full range of motion commonly experience difficulty when dressing in clothing that must be pulled up from the feet or pulled over the head; as such, adaptive clothing may feature hidden flap-openings or additional closures that allow the garment itself to be pulled on without having to bend over or reach up.
 These may take the form of velcro flaps at the neck and shoulders, allowing the neckline to expand when the garment is pulled down over the head.
 The same adjustments may also be made for shoes and other accessories, with velcro closures being the most common feature in adaptive shoes.

+The development of adaptive-functional clothing tailored to the needs of individuals with disabilities is a complex undertaking that necessitates ongoing research and draws upon knowledge from various fields.
+The sophistication of these garments designed for the disabled hinges on two primary factors.
+First, the clothing should incorporate an aesthetic dimension, ensuring it aligns with the aesthetic preferences of individuals with disabilities without emphasizing their impairments.
+This clothing should promote psychological well-being, maintain a harmonious color palette, and contribute to concealing any disabilities.
+Second, the clothing should be attuned to the physical characteristics of the disabled individuals, both in static and dynamic situations, taking into account factors such as age, health status, and other relevant considerations.
+Furthermore, the clothing should offer comfort during both the dressing and undressing processes, requiring as little physical effort as possible.